nosepass/todo_notifier/README.md

 Todo Notifier
 =====================

-This is mainly an example of unit and integration testing an MVP android app that uses [Kotlin], [Dagger], [Rx], and [Cupboard].
-The app itself shows a nagger in the Android notification bar every X minutes, where X is a setting stored in SQLite.
+This is mainly an example of unit and integration testing an MVP android app that uses [Kotlin](http://kotlinlang.org/docs/tutorials/kotlin-android.html), [Dagger 2](http://google.github.io/dagger/), [Rx](https://github.com/ReactiveX/RxAndroid), and [Cupboard](https://bitbucket.org/qbusict/cupboard).
+The app itself shows a nagger in the Android notification bar every X minutes, where
+X is a setting stored in SQLite.
 I chose SQLite instead of SharedPreferences solely so I could play around with asynchronus apis.

 ##Setup
-Aside from what build.gradle has taken care of, you need a few plugins in Android Studio.
+Aside from what build.gradle has taken care of, you need the Kotlin plugin in Android Studio.
+I am using Android Studio 1.2 for the unit testing support.

 ##Challenges
 ###Kotlin